-As the science and technology writer for UMass Lowell’s Office of Public Affairs, Edwin Aguirre stays on top of new research on campus.
+As the senior science and technology writer for UMass Lowell’s Office of University Relations, Edwin Aguirre stays on top of new research on campus.
 He then helps communicate that work to the outside world in the hopes of helping people better understand and appreciate it.

-“It’s my job to take a highly technical subject, whether it’s about surface plasmons, ballistic electrons or atomic force microscopy, and weave it into a story that people find appealing,” he says.
+“It’s my job to take a highly technical subject, whether it’s about surface plasmons, ballistic electrons or atomic force microscopy, and weave it into a story that readers would find appealing,” he says.

 Aguirre covers the Kennedy College of Sciences and the Francis College of Engineering, and writes articles about their departments for the university’s print and online publications.
 He also edits Engineering Solutions, the biannual magazine of the Francis College of Engineering.